zscaler/terraform-provider-zpa/docs/resources/zpa_policy_access_isolation_rule.md

 * `rule_order` - (Deprecated)

     ⚠️ **WARNING:**: The attribute ``rule_order`` is now deprecated in favor of the new resource ``zpa_policy_access_rule_reorder``
+* `microtenant_id` (Optional) The ID of the microtenant the resource is to be associated with.

+⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
+The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

 * `conditions` - (Optional)
   * `negated` - (Optional) Supported values: ``true`` or ``false``
   * `operator` (Optional) Supported values: ``AND``, and ``OR``
+  * `microtenant_id` (Optional) The ID of the microtenant the resource is to be associated with.

+  ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
+The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.

   * `operands` (Optional) - Operands block must be repeated if multiple per `object_type` conditions are to be added to the rule.
     * `name` (Optional)
     * `lhs` (Optional) LHS must always carry the string value ``id`` or the attribute ID of the resource being associated with the rule.